vvaezian/Data-Science-Fundamentals/AWS Concepts and Terms.md

 ### Services ###
 #### Amazon **Redshift**
 - Uses a columnar storage
+- Has two types of storage DC2 and RA3.
+In DC2 storage and compure are NOT decoupled.
+It's suitable for data sizes under 1 TB.
+For more than 1 TB RA3 should be used where storage and compute are decoupled.
+- Using Redshift Spectrum we can query S3 data (like Athena)
 #### Kinesis Firehose
 - Moves the incoming data to S3, Redshift or Elasticsearch.
 #### Kinesis Streams